janikhans/thepartsninja/README.md

 **Shimmy!!**

+## Postgres DB
+The main database for the Ninja is Postgres.
+You will need this to do anything within the app.
-## Moar Setup
+### PG Setup
-### Rolling deep in the data

-To get yo'self rolling in the data, contact Janik for the latest dumpfile.
+To get yo'self the data, contact Janik for the latest dumpfile.
 Make sure you save this .dumpfile in the app root directory.
 From there...

     rake db:drop
     rake db:create
     pg_restore --verbose --clean --no-acl --no-owner -d ninja_development DUMPFILE # Make sure to substitute DUMPFILE with the correct file name. rake db:migrate

-### Export local DB
+#### Export local PG DB

     pg_dump -Fc --no-acl --no-owner ninja_development > local.dump

+## Neo4j
+Neo4j is used for the recommendation/compatibility engine.
+Neo4j is a NoSQL graph database.
+The current Neo4j setup is very simple consisting of Nodes: Vehicle and Part connected with a Fitment relationship.
+This app also uses the neo4j.rb gem to mimic ActiveRecord ORM to communicate with the neo4j database.
+For neo4j.rb information http://neo4jrb.readthedocs.io/en/7.2.x/
+For the Cyhper cheatsheet, go here https://neo4j.com/docs/cypher-refcard/current/

+### Setting up Neo4j
+Make sure the following are installed and/or running

+    Java 8

+Neo4j will be installed within the root directory if installed this way.
+If you need to install it in a different location, following the Neo4j setup instructions.

+    Install server - rake neo4j:install[community-latest,development]
+    Start server - rake neo4j:start[development]
+    Migrate neo4j migrations - rake neo4j:migrate
+    Neo4j admin panel - http://localhost:7474/browser/

+#### Neo4j CSV exports from PG

+  \copy (Select * From table) To 'db/neo4j/development/import/table.csv' With CSV header

+#### Neo4j imports

+Make sure the neo4j server is running and then run the following.

+    // Parts
+    USING PERIODIC COMMIT 1000
+    LOAD CSV WITH HEADERS FROM "file:///parts_with_category_id.csv" AS csvLine CREATE (part:NeoPart { part_id: toInteger(csvLine.id), note: csvLine.note, category_id: toInteger(csvLine.category_id)} )

+    // Vehicles
+    USING PERIODIC COMMIT 1000
+    LOAD CSV WITH HEADERS FROM "file:///vehicles.csv" AS csvLine CREATE (vehicle:NeoVehicle { vehicle_id: toInteger(csvLine.id)})

+    // FITMENTS
+    USING PERIODIC COMMIT 10000
+    LOAD CSV WITH HEADERS FROM "file:///fitments.csv" AS csvLine MATCH (part:NeoPart { part_id: toInteger(csvLine.part_id)})
+    MATCH (vehicle:NeoVehicle { vehicle_id: toInteger(csvLine.vehicle_id)})
+    CREATE (part)-[:FITS {fitment_id: toInteger(csvLine.id), note: csvLine.note, source: csvLine.source}]->(vehicle)

+#### Neo4j rebuild

+    rake neo4j:stop[development]
+    delete db/neo4j/development/data/databases/graph.db
+    rake neo4j:start[development]
+    rake neo4j:migrate
+    rake neo4j:build_ninja_db

 ## Create an Admin User *'cause you're cool like that*